Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation

-However, a key drawback of these and other existing approaches is that they use a \emph{multi-dimensional} GMM to model forecasting errors.
-In particular, the dimension of the forecasting error distribution scales with the number of buses with stochastic injections (e.g., wind farms).
+\xreplaced{However, a key drawback of this paradigm is that the joint distribution of component-level uncertainties is high-dimensional.}{However, a key drawback of these and other existing approaches is that they use a \emph{multi-dimensional} GMM to model forecasting errors.} In particular, the dimension of the forecasting error distribution scales with the number of buses with stochastic injections (e.g., wind farms).
 From a statistical standpoint, this approach presents several challenges.
 First, standard MLE algorithms become significantly harder for high-dimensional GMMs.
 Unlike in the case of Gaussians, the MLE objective function is now nonconvex, and the Expectation-Maximization (EM) algorithm typically used in this context is only heuristic and prone to converge to local solutions \cite{bishop2006pattern}.
 Second, the problem is affected by the curse of dimensionality: the number of parameters to be estimated can grow so large that historical data becomes insufficient, resulting in models that are prone to overfitting and that fail to generalize to unseen future data \cite{mclachlan2000finite,donoho2000high}.
 In particular, roughly each additional $n$-dimensional Gaussian component in a GMM requires $O(n^2)$ new parameters to be estimated.

 Although dimensionality reduction techniques such as principal component analysis \cite{abdi2010principal} or latent variable models can reduce this computational burden, they are problem-structure-agnostic and do not account for how the uncertainties actually propagate through the OPF constraints.
 As a result, these methods risk discarding spatial correlations among wind forecast errors or underestimating extreme events, potentially leading to constraint violations and unreliable operations.
 There is a need to develop an integrated framework that aligns statistical modeling with the structure of the optimization constraints and out-of-sample risk of solutions.